platformsh/platformsh-docs/src/frameworks/drupal8/memcached.md

 ### Add a Memcached service

-First you need to create a  Memcache service.
+First you need to create a  Memcached service.
 In your `.platform/services.yaml` file, add or uncomment the following:

 ```yaml
 cacheservice: